meengit/vagrant-ansible-windows/Readme.md

 ## Install the required Cygwin packages for Ansible

-***Please notice: Currently, the last version of Python, which Cygwin supports, is 3.8.
-I'll do all further steps based on this version.
+***Hint: Currently, Cygwin's latest version of Python is 3.8.
+I'll do all steps based on this version.
 Feel free to use a newer version but don't forget to change the Python version in all further steps.***

 Cygwin is using its installer to install *and update* Cygwin.
 Each time you want to install additional packages, you have to run the Cygwin installer.
-So, head over to your `Downloads` folder and rerun the Cygwin installer.
+So, head over to your `Downloads` folder and re-run the Cygwin installer.

 Click through the installation steps until the _"Select packages"_ window appears and change to the View _"Full."_ Now you have to select the following packages to install (use the drop-down in the column _"New"_):